 The COVID‑19 vaccines are a safe and effective way to prevent illness from COVID‑19.

 Children's Health℠ patients who are eligible to get vaccinated may receive the COVID‑19 vaccine when they come in for their regularly scheduled appointments.
 If you are interested in having your child vaccinated at Children’s Health, please reach out to your care team.
 You can also receive the COVID‑19 vaccine at one of these community vaccination sites.

 Have questions about the COVID‑19 vaccine and children?
 See vaccine FAQs below.
 You can also watch this virtual town hall to learn more about the benefits of the COVID‑19 vaccines.

 Is the COVID‑19 vaccine safe for children?

-Why should I vaccinate my child if their risk from COVID-19 is low?
+Why should I vaccinate my child for COVID‑19 if their risk of serious illness is low?

-While the risk of severe COVID-19 in children is lower compared to adults, that risk is not zero.
-In this situation, Dr. Kahn encourages parents to examine the risks and benefits of having their children vaccinated for COVID-19 versus potentially catching COVID-19 itself.
+While the risk of severe COVID‑19 in children is lower compared to adults, that risk is not zero.
+Highly contagious variants have shown that children can and do get sick from COVID‑19.
+In addition to protecting their health, vaccinating children is key to protecting others.

 - Muscle pain